Please check the calendar for upcoming events.

 - analysis and prediction of possible indirect effects in communities (by the use of dynamic community or ecosystem models).

-The MeMoRisk Interest Group is open to any interested scientists and students.
+The Effect Modelling Interest Group is open to any interested scientists and students.
 SETAC membership is not required, but may facilitate access to SETAC scientific activities (e.g., short-courses, symposia) at preferential rates.
 The organisation of the work is done by a steering committee (SC) of up to 12 people from academia, industry and regulation.

 If you are interested, click the "Join Group" button near the top of this page to become a member.
 Please note, you must be signed in to join this group.

 The main task of this steering committee is to bring the interest group into life and to organise its activities.
-A new steering committee was established in April 2017.
+A new steering committee was established in April 2017 and complemented in June 2018.
 Since the total number of applications did not exceed the maximum prescribed by our charter (i.e. up to 12 members), neither per sector, it was decided that a vote amongst the Interest Group was not needed.

-- Roman Ashauer (Chair, University of York, UK)
+- Roman Ashauer (Chair; A; University of York, UK)